Kirzano009/Predicting-shoe-size-Gender-using-decision-tree-classifier-in-Scikit-learn/README.md

 # Predicting shoe size - y and Gender - X using decision tree classifier in Scikit-learn
-A simple shoe-size predictor using that classifies  whether a given height, weight and shoe_size are 'male' or 'female' based on dummy data
+A simple shoe-size predictor that classifies whether a given height, weight and shoe_size are 'male' or 'female' based on dummy data

 # Sample use